Sawubona Africentric Circle of Support

 "It takes a village to raise a child " - African Proverb

 Clovis and Sherron Grant are parents of 2 adult children, one of whom has special needs.
-Sherron is an elementary school principal with the Toronto District School Board and Clovis is the CEO of 360°kids, an organization serving homeless youth in York Region.
+Sherron is an elementary school principal and Clovis is the CEO of 360°kids, an organization serving homeless youth in York Region.
 Clovis and Sherron are also proud grandparents, avid travelers and foodies.